mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/data.md

 ## Data request and result signals

-Handle the matching result signal type for each request signal type used:
+Handle the matching result signal type for each request signal type used

 - `DataRequestSignal`
     - Re-sampled values for a single _composite session_